A narrowing of AI research?

-Recent trends in AI research including the evidence that we have provided suggest that research funders and other stakeholders in the AI policy ecosystem need to look for ways to overcome these challenges and mitigate the risk of a decline in AI's technological diversity, preserving spaces for public interest AI R\&D, and patiently investing in runner-up AI techniques that might under-perform today but could play an important role in future AI breakthroughs.
+Recent trends in AI research and the evidence that we have provided suggest that research funders and other stakeholders in the AI policy ecosystem should explore strategies to overcome these challenges and mitigate the risk of a decline in AI's technological diversity, preserving spaces for public interest AI R\&D, developing AI techniques that can be applied in sector with less data and high-stakes decisions, and patiently investing in runner-up AI techniques that might under-perform today but could play an important role in future AI breakthroughs.
 We hope that the methods and metrics that we have developed in this paper can play a part in informing this policy effort.